 Some days I make brownies for myself- I like chunks of milk chocolate, so I add big chunks like the photo shows.
 Other days I bake brownies for my sister who likes no chunks, so I use chocolate chips and mix them well, even putting the pot back over low heat for a minute or two, to ensure the chocolate has melted.

 I have tested this thick and chewy brownies recipe at least 20 times in the last 6 months.
 I wanted it to be just right and now I can say I really do believe this is the best homemade brownie recipe ever.
-Like many dessert recipes, I do love a bit of fleur de sel (affiliate link) sprinkled on top.
+Like many dessert recipes, I do love a bit of fleur de sel sprinkled on top.
+You can make them GF too by making my almond flour brownies.

 - Two Years Ago:Cookie Butter Lava Cakes